Information for Parents

 The BoneBridge Operation

-Insertion of the internal part of the BoneBridge is performed during a 90 minute general anaesthetic (asleep).
+Dr Brown has the most experience of this device in New Zealand.
+Insertion of the internal part of the BoneBridge is performed during a 90-120 minute general anaesthetic (asleep), on a day stay basis.
+There is usually no need to stay in hospital overnight.
+A head bandage is worn overnight and removed the next morning by the parent.
 There is mild discomfort afterwards for a week.
 Sports and physical activities should be avoided for a month afterwards.
 A week off school is required.

-While the device is intended to function well for many years, in a small percentage, the device may need to be replaced.
-There are also small risks of infection around the internal device, which may have to be removed if an infection occurs.
-There are also small risks associated with the surgery including a very small risk of damage to the sigmoid sinus (a large vein within the bone) or to the lining around the brain.
-The BoneBridge has limited compatibility with MRI scanning (It is compatibile with the weaker magnet 1.5 T scanners, but not the stronger 3 T scanners).
-It may sometimes need to be removed if an MRI scan is required in the future.
+While the device is intended to function well for many years, and is durable and highly reliable,in a small percentage, the device may need to be replaced.
+There are also very small risks of infection around the internal device, which may have to be removed (and later replaced) if an infection occurs.
+There are also very small risks associated with the surgery including a very small risk of damage to the sigmoid sinus (a large vein within the bone) or to the dural lining around the brain.

 Using the BoneBridge

 The Bone Bridge may be used two weeks after the surgery to insert the internal part.
 An audiologist will program the external device to make the most of the sounds your child will be able to hear.

 The external device has an adjustable magnet to ensure it stays on securely.
 In some circumstances, a specially designed bandana or head-band can be used for extra security for some sports.

 Head protection (headgear) is recommended for those considering contact sports such as rugby and possibly also Netball.
 Water sports can begin again (without the external processor on) two weeks after the surgery.
 Some sunhats may need modification to enable use of the BoneBridge and a hat at the same time.